 7. Reuse and repurpose

 The saying 'one person's trash is another one's treasure' can be taken literally as there are many websites and collectives that encourage people to swap items instead of buying things new.
 With a little elbow grease and ingenuity, you can turn a stained old 70s side table into an eye-catching piece of furniture that would've cost you hundreds in a store.

 Try Freecycle, RecycleAustralia, Zilch or OzRecycle.
 You can check out the listings on offer and even post up your own stuff for free.
 Then check out Pinterest or other sites for inspiration when you're getting ready to turn that trash into something spectacular.

 8. Stream fitness classes online

 Did you know you can stream fitness classes online?
-Apart from the obvious advantages of wearing whatever you want and not having to be compared to the Lorna Jane's yummy mummy next to you, you'll save hundreds on gym fees while still getting the impact of instructor-led motivation.
+Apart from the obvious advantages of wearing whatever you want, you'll save hundreds on gym fees while still getting the impact of instructor-led motivation.

 9. Use professionals in training

 Every professional has to start somewhere, and usually that 'somewhere' is a training school or college.
 From dental work to haircuts and massages, qualified students are always looking for real life practice, and willing to offer their services much cheaper to get their training.

 Look up training schools in your area and check out their prices - you'll be surprised how much you can save.